BizTalk Migration Services

 i3solutions structures BizTalk migration services as a defined delivery sequence.
 The work begins with current-state assessment, moves through target architecture and migration planning, and continues through rebuild, validation, stabilization, and handoff.
 This approach is designed for enterprise Microsoft environments where BizTalk migration needs to account for more than connector replacement.

-Step 1: BizTalk Environment Assessment
+1. BizTalk Environment and Integration Assessment

 i3solutions reviews the current BizTalk environment, including applications, orchestrations, schemas, maps, pipelines, adapters, endpoints, message flows, trading partner dependencies, monitoring practices, and known support issues.
 This assessment identifies which integrations are business-critical, which are redundant, which require redesign, and which should be retired before migration begins.

-Step 2: Complexity and Migration Path Analysis
+2. Complexity and Migration Path Analysis

-Step 3: Target Architecture and Governance Design
+3. Target Architecture and Governance Design

-Step 4: Migration Planning and Sequencing
+4. Migration Planning and Sequencing

-Step 5: Integration Rebuild, Migration, and Validation
+5. Integration Rebuild, Migration, and Validation

-Step 6: Stabilization, Documentation, and Handoff
+6. Stabilization, Documentation, and Handoff

 After migration, i3solutions supports stabilization, issue resolution, monitoring validation, production verification, documentation, and knowledge transfer.
 Internal teams receive the context needed to operate the new integration environment, support dependent systems, manage failures, and continue improving the architecture after migration is complete.